OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Projects.md

 **Owner (Project owner)**

-* Project owner:in is the person who creates a new project.
+* Project owner is the person who creates a new project.
-* It has all write and read rights in the project, including the right to delete.
+* They have all write and read rights in the project, including the right to delete.

 **Manager (project manager)**